ThatOpen/engine_web-ifc/README.md

 # web-ifc

+# Warning: this is pre-alpha software, an experimental backend for IFC.js

 Web ifc is a WASM-based ifc parser & geometry generator.
 This repository contains the c++/typescript source code.

 https://www.npmjs.com/package/web-ifc